 - Various pictures of Penn State (both University Park and our local campus) as a way to enhance Penn State pride.

 - Significant enhancements to the weight room in the Athletics and Recreation Building.

-- New, larger Nittany Lion (yet to be positioned on campus).
+- New, larger Nittany Lion

 - Outdoor furniture for the newly-developed plaza in front of the Student Commons.